vishalvishw10/facebook-friend-autocomplete/README.md

 # Facebook Friend Autocomplete

-A JQuery plugin to add a facebook-like suggestion box under inputs with the currently logged in user's facebook friends.
+A JQuery plugin to add a facebook-like suggestion box under inputs with the currently logged in user's facebook friends for Facebook Canvas Games.
 [Demo can be found here!](http://agelber.com/facebook-friend-autocomplete/)

 ## Important Notice!

-As of April 30th, 2014, Facebook has changed their API, with the major differences relevant to this plugin being:
-- Getting the friend list is no longer a default permission, you must now request the `user_friends` permission in your scope.
-- Only friends who have approved your application themselves will be returned in the list of the user's friends

-The plugin will still work, but keep in mind that only a subset of the user's friends will be available to you, making it pretty much useless for situations where you want to let users invite their friends to your site.

-The demo still works because apps created before April 2014 may still use the previous version of that API, so if you have an existing app, WIN.
+Due to Facebook's Graph API changes, this plugin uses the Invitable Friends API which is only accessible to Facebook Canvas Games from version 2.0 of the Graph API.

+It could work for any app by setting the app's category to Game and adding a Canvas URL, but do this at your own risk...

 ## Installation